ARM big.LITTLE: Heterogeneous multi-processing (global task scheduling)

 The most powerful use model of big.LITTLE architecture is heterogeneous multi-processing (HMP), which enables the use of all physical cores at the same time.
 Threads with high priority or computational intensity can in this case be allocated to the "big" cores while threads with less priority or less computational intensity, such as background tasks, can be performed by the "LITTLE" cores.
+This model also does not require matching numbers of the "big" and "LITTLE" cores.

 This model has been implemented in the Samsung Exynos starting with the Exynos 5 Octa series (5420, 5422, 5430), and Apple A series processors starting with the Apple A11.
+Another example is the hexa-core Rockchip RK3399 SoC.

 Scheduling

 The paired arrangement allows for switching to be done transparently to the operating system using the existing dynamic voltage and frequency scaling (DVFS) facility.
 The existing DVFS support in the kernel (e.g. cpufreq in Linux) will simply see a list of frequencies/voltages and will switch between them as it sees fit, just like it does on the existing hardware.
 However, the low-end slots will activate the 'Little' core and the high-end slots will activate the 'Big' core.
 This is the early solution provided by Linux's "deadline" CPU scheduler (not to be confused with the I/O scheduler with the same name) since 2012.

 Alternatively, all the cores may be exposed to the kernel scheduler, which will decide where each process/thread is executed.
 This will be required for the non-paired arrangement but could possibly also be used on the paired cores.
-It poses unique problems for the kernel scheduler, which, at least with modern commodity hardware, has been able to assume all cores in a SMP system are equal rather than heterogeneous.
+It poses unique problems for the kernel scheduler, which, at least with modern commodity hardware, has been able to assume all cores in a SMP system are homogenous rather than heterogeneous.
 A 2019 addition to Linux 5.0 called Energy Aware Scheduling is an example of a scheduler that considers cores differently.